Chickenpox (varicella) is a highly contagious disease caused by the varicella-zoster virus.

 Chickenpox is spread through coughing, sneezing and direct contact with the fluid in the blisters of the rash.
 The dry scabs are not infectious.
 Since shingles blisters also contain the virus, a person who has never had chickenpox can become infected with chickenpox from someone who has shingles.

-An individual with chickenpox is infectious for about one to two days before the onset of the rash and until the blisters have all scabbed, usually four to five days.
-The usual time between contact with the virus and developing the illness is about 14 to 16 days, although sometimes it can take longer.
+An individual with chickenpox is infectious for about 1 - 2 days before the onset of the rash and until the blisters have all scabbed, usually 4 - 5 days.
+The usual time between contact with the virus and developing the illness is about 14 - 16 days, although sometimes it can take longer.

 Immunisation is the best way to protect against chickenpox.
 However, it is also important to maintain good hygiene practices, such as regular hand washing, particularly after contact with a sick person.